Cojac/cojac-grind/trunk/cogrind/cojac/README-Cojac.txt

 4. Limitations
 --------------

-There are _many_ limitations, the following list is certainly incomplete.
+There are still important limitations, the following list is certainly incomplete.

-- Possible architectures: only x86 or amd64
+- Possible architectures: only x86 or amd64 (supporting little-endian architectures will need some refactoring)
-- Little-endian architectures: not supported
-- SIMD operations: not instrumented yet.
+- SIMD operations: not fully instrumented yet.
     You may be interested in disabling the feature at compile-time for the instrumented program
     with: gcc -mno-mmx -mno-sse -mno-sse2 -mno-sse3   (but remember sse is required for amd64!)
 - 64bit long: only superficially tested...
+- Multi-threaded applications are not handled correctly
 - 8bit char: not instrumented (well, it is a decision)
-- Suppression mechanism: not supported
+- Error Suppression mechanism: not supported
 - docs/tests folder: not implemented yet
 - inherent limitations due to the "semantic distance" between source code and binary code: